Kataiser/Iji-TAS-mod/README.md

 `//` anywhere in the line (preferably at the beginning) is a comment and won't be executed.
 `Save:` command: creates a savestate file with the name after the colon (can include spaces).
 These *take a frame, clear current input*, and *are not invalidated.*
 `End` command: ends the TAS playback
+`Skip` command: skips to the clear screen of the current sector

 Space: load an Iji TAS file (`.itf`)
 Right shift: pause/unpause